75+ Road Trip Essentials for 2023: What to Pack for the Ultimate Road Trip

 Are you ready to hit the road?
-After a year or more of staying home, we are itching to head out on a road trip!
-Whether it’s with your besties or a car full of kids, these road trip essentials ensure you’ll have everything you need to have a safe, fun road trip.
+Whether it’s with your besties or a car full of kids, these cross-country road trip essentials ensure you’ll have everything you need to have a safe, fun road trip.
 From supplies to tech, entertainment to snacks, having a fantastic road trip just takes a little planning.
 Here’s what to pack for a road trip so you’re prepared for any emergency, and to have the best time.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 Planning ahead is as important as what you pack on your road trip!
 There are some crucial steps to take before you leave to make sure your road trip goes smoothly so you can have the ultimate road trip.
-A little preplanning goes a long way- when you plan your road trip keep in mind conditions and closures are changing constantly.
+A little preplanning goes a long way- when you plan your road trip keep in mind that conditions and closures are changing constantly.

 Check Travel Restrictions

 Planning ahead is essential, especially in the post-2020 era.
 Make sure you have your route planned and have double-checked whether the places you are planning to stop are open and whether you need to register in advance.

 In the US, states have a changing patchwork of quarantine requirements, make sure you are allowed to cross state borders and check your legal requirements before you leave.
 The CDC Travel Planner is a good place to start.

 Navigating travel restrictions can be tough, we crossed the Canadian border right after the border opened, so we know how stressful it can be!

 If you will be visiting three or more National Parks, make sure to get an annual National Parks Pass.
 These passes are good for one year from purchase.

 Buy Now: America the Beautiful National Parks Pass